Is Canada the TPS solution?

 Noting that ineligible claimants are returned to the United States by Canadian officials where they are immediately and automatically imprisoned, the court concluded this “imprisonment and the attendant consequences are inconsistent with the spirit and objective of the STCA and are a violation of the rights guaranteed by section 7 of Canada’s Charter of Rights and Freedoms.”

 The ruling was delayed by the judge for six months to allow Canada’s Parliament and the United States Congress to respond.
 To date, U.S. immigration authorities have yet to comment.

 If successful, the action would ease the Canadian path to refugee status.

-The Safe Third Party Agreement dichotomy regarding refugees is not absolute.
+Even without the Canadian Federal Court ruling, the Safe Third Party Agreement dichotomy regarding refugees is not absolute.
 There are four exemptions to the border-crossing asylum-seeker provisions.

 Only one applies to TPS holders, absent rare circumstances.

 Asylum claimants with a family member already living in Canada are not turned back, even at a port of entry.

 As the number of TPS beneficiaries winning their asylum cases increase, this avenue will likely widen Canada’s doors for close relatives still residing in the United States.

 Moreover, the pact does not apply to U.S. citizens.